BryEmmanuel/GA-Project-2/README.md

 ## Future Plans

 - Add more graphical info regarding type of buses and their load capacity
-- Updated favourites list to be able to delete and update
+- Updated favourites list to be able to update
 - Using a map API to provide actual GPS data to search via current location as a more accurate way of determining location-

 ## License